 Fort Lauderdale also has a couple of extremely popular gay bathhouses, as well as some resorts that are pretty well liked for their cruise vibe - check out the Fort Lauderdale Gay Sex Club and Sauna Guide.

-A mainstay gay video and sports bar of the Wilton Manors scene, the Alibi Wilton Manors (2266 Wilton Dr., Wilton Manors, 954-565-2526) is a must for many a bar-hopping tourist and local.
+A mainstay gay video and sports bar of the Wilton Manors scene, Georgie's Alibi (2266 Wilton Dr., Wilton Manors, 954-565-2526) is a must for many a bar-hopping tourist and local.
 The popular hangout is spacious and nicely laid out, with a big patio, and it's also a very popular option for light dining (sandwiches, salads, and the usual bar and comfort foods).